Founded in 1869, Otago is New Zealand’s first university.

 - Around 170 student clubs, societies and activities to choose from.

 - The Otago University Rugby Football Club has produced more All Blacks than any other rugby club.

 - Otago has also won the New Zealand Universities Rowing Championships 20 times in the past 22 years.

 Outstanding campus environments

-- Main campus is in Dunedin, with specialist campuses in Wellington, Christchurch and Invercargill.
+- The University of Otago’s main campus is in Dunedin, with specialist campuses in Wellington, Christchurch and Invercargill.

 - Memoranda of understanding with Ngāi Tahu and other iwi in the University’s areas of operation.

 - Māori and Pacific students comprise 11.0% and 5.6% of total enrolments respectively (2020: 12.8% and 5.9% of domestic EFTS).